johannessen/actions-install-neo4j/README.md

 The full path is written to a file named `neo4j-javahome`, for convenience.

 ## Limitations

+Abbreviated version numbers should work even for Neo4j versions newer than this action, but that may not be perfectly reliable because future Neo4j version numbers aren't entirely predictable.
+If you need to test very recent Neo4j versions, consider specifying full version numbers to be safe.

 Running a server with disabled authentication is not currently implemented.